Sustainability Methods

 The circular economy is often presented as a goal to work toward rather than something that is actually put into practice.
 While there are some good models in business for the circular economy in action today, most businesses still view the circular economy as something to transition to in the future rather than operate fully now.

-Ed Chiles, the founder and owner of Chiles Hospitality has been implementing a model for the circular economy, bringing together sustainable agriculture, aquaculture, and top-tier restaurants.
+Ed Chiles, the founder and owner of Chiles Group has been implementing a model for the circular economy, bringing together sustainable agriculture, aquaculture, and top-tier restaurants.

 Reduce, Reuse, and Recycle